The Skarry Skelly 2024 Halloween Message

 1980s: Halloween Becomes a Holiday for Grownups

-This shift can actually be traced back as far as the 1970s, when Halloween street festivals in several gay neighborhoods in the U.S. began to transform into adult parties featuring lavish and over-the-top costumes.
+This shift can actually be traced back as far as the 1970s, when Halloween street festivals in several gay U.S neighborhoods began to transform into adult parties featuring lavish and over-the-top costumes.

 In the mid-1980s, the Coors Brewing Company ran an ad campaign featuring TV horror host Elvira.
 It helped make the ghoulish night a “beer holiday” in the mold of Super Bowl Sunday and St. Patrick’s Day.
 Today Americans buy enough Coors beer at Halloween to increase seasonal sales by 10 percent.